Billy Crystal: Career

-Television
+1969–1985: Stand-up, Soap, and SNL

-Crystal returned to New York City.
-For four years, he was part of a comedy trio with two friends.
+In 1969, Crystal joined various improv troupes.
+He spent over four years in a comedy improv group with two friends.
 They played colleges and coffee houses and Crystal worked as a substitute teacher on Long Island.
-He later became a solo act and performed regularly at The Improv and Catch a Rising Star.
-In 1976, Crystal appeared on an episode of All in the Family.
-He was on the dais for The Dean Martin Celebrity Roast of Muhammad Ali on February 19, 1976, where he did impressions of both Ali and sportscaster Howard Cosell.
-He was scheduled to appear on the first episode of NBC Saturday Night on October 11, 1975 (The show was later renamed Saturday Night Live on March 26, 1977), but his sketch was cut.
-He did perform on episode 17 of that first season, doing a monologue of an old jazz man capped by the line "Can you dig it?
+Crystal later became a solo act and performed regularly at The Improv and Catch a Rising Star.
+In 1976, he appeared on The Tonight Show Starring Johnny Carson and on an episode of All in the Family.
+Crystal was on the dais for the Dean Martin celebrity roast of Muhammad Ali on February 19, 1976, where he performed impressions of both Ali and sportscaster Howard Cosell.
+This began a lifelong friendship between Ali and Crystal.

+Crystal was scheduled to appear on the first episode of NBC Saturday Night on October 11, 1975 (the show was renamed Saturday Night Live on March 26, 1977), but his sketch was cut.
+Crystal did perform on episode 17 of that first season, doing a monologue of an old jazz man capped by the line "Can you dig it?
 I knew that you could."
-Host Ron Nessen introduced him as "Bill Crystal".
-Crystal also made game show appearances such as The Hollywood Squares, All Star Secrets and The $20,000 Pyramid.
-To this day, he holds the Pyramid franchise's record for getting his contestant partner to the top of the pyramid in the winner's circle in the fastest time: 26 seconds.
+Host Ron Nessen introduced him as "Bill Crystal."
+Crystal made a guest appearance on "The Love Boat" Season 2 Episode 5, which aired on October 20, 1978.
+He also made game show appearances such as The Hollywood Squares, All Star Secrets and The $20,000 Pyramid.
+To this day, Crystal holds the Pyramid franchise's record for getting his contestant partner to the top of the pyramid in the winner's circle in the fastest time: 26 seconds.

 Crystal's earliest prominent role was as Jodie Dallas on Soap, one of the first unambiguously gay characters in the cast of an American television series.
 He continued in the role during the series's entire 1977–1981 run.

-In 1982, Billy Crystal hosted his own variety show, The Billy Crystal Comedy Hour on NBC.
+In 1982, Crystal hosted his own variety show, The Billy Crystal Comedy Hour on NBC.
 When Crystal arrived to shoot the fifth episode, he learned it had been canceled after only the first two aired.
-After hosting Saturday Night Live twice, on March 17, 1984, and the show's ninth season finale on May 5, he joined the regular cast for the 1984–85 season.
-His most famous recurring sketch was his parody of Fernando Lamas, a smarmy talk-show host whose catchphrase, "You look... mahvelous!", became a media sensation.
+After hosting Saturday Night Live twice, on March 17, 1984, and the show's ninth season finale on May 5, Crystal joined the regular cast for the 1984–85 season.
+His most famous recurring sketch was his parody of Fernando Lamas, a smarmy talk-show host whose catchphrase, "You look... mahvelous!", became a media sensation, including ads for Diet Pepsi.
 Also in the 1980s, Crystal starred in an episode of Shelley Duvall's Faerie Tale Theatre as the smartest of the three little pigs.

-Crystal was a guest on the first and the last episode of The Tonight Show with Jay Leno, which concluded February 6, 2014, after 22 seasons on the air.

-In 1996, Crystal was the guest star of the third episode of Muppets Tonight and hosted three Grammy Awards Telecasts: the 29th Grammys; the 30th Grammys; and the 31st Grammys.

-In 2015, Crystal co-starred alongside Josh Gad on the FX comedy series The Comedians, which ran for just one season before being canceled.